davidhkates/katesthings/smartstate/README.md

 # smartstate

-Utilities using DynamoDB to store and retrieve stateful information for SmartThings automation lambda functions
+AWS Lambda utilities to store and retrieve data in DynamoDB for SmartThings SmartApps

 # Instructions